0

 GENERAL COMMENTS:

-The livestock complex is trading mixed into midday Tuesday, as traders are
+The livestock complex is off to a stronger start the week, as traders are

 LIVE CATTLE: